The History and Threat of Mustard Gas

 Wear a Gas Mask

 During World War 1, roughly 2% of all mustard gas casualties were wearing a gas mask at the time of exposure.
 If the victim wasn’t wearing a gas mask, that rate rose to as high as 50%.
-In short, you need a quality gas mask and filter if you want to survive a mustard gas attack.
+In short, you need a quality gas mask and filter if you want to survive exposure to sulfur mustard.

 For this, we recommend our CM-7M Gas Mask.
 The bromobutyl rubber of this mask will protect your eyes, face, and lungs from CBRN threats.
 The tapered cheek allows you to shoulder a rifle without your mask getting in the way, and it's wearable with both ballistic helmets and ear protection.

 We recommend attaching one of our NBC-77 filters to this mask.
-We specifically tested these filters against a wide array of chemical weapons, and we have to say, these are some of the best quality filters out there.
+We specifically tested these filters against a wide array of chemical weapons, and these are some of the best quality filters out there.
 Not only will they protect your lungs from mustard gas, but they’ll keep you from breathing phosgene, radioactive particles, VX, viruses, herbicides, and a wide array of other airborne threats.

 During World War 2, Hitler wanted everyone in Germany outfitted with a gas mask in the event of an Allied chemical strike.
 Other than the lack of German industrial ability, one reason this wasn’t accomplished was that officials concluded that mustard gas largely rendered widespread gas mask distribution pointless.